 To create an exceptional finish for your patio, you need to complete every area beautifully.
-That means paying attention to design details, such as stunning patterns for patio stones and investing in , similar to the ones you see here.
+That means paying attention to design details, such as stunning patterns for patio slabs and investing in coping stones, similar to the ones you see here.

 - Contemporary cool

 If you’re fortunate enough to have a sizeable patio area, these stylish

 Symphony Vitrified Classic flagstones could be just the ticket.
 Generously proportioned and available in a number of colours, they’re a complementary choice for large outdoor spaces.

 - Black accents

 When you’re working with a smaller patio, black tiles can be used to great effect when defining specific areas.
 This image also demonstrates the impact just a few carefully placed potted shrubs can have in bringing a formerly drab patio to life.

 - Colourful foliage